3 min read

 Azure SQL DW is comprised of multiple compute nodes, each running an instance of SQL Server engine and a Data Movement Service (DMS) which is responsible for data repartitioning operations.
 SQL DW decouples compute from storage – both can scale independently, and the data warehouse instance can be paused while keeping all the data resident in Azure storage.
 This gives our customer flexibility to build a cloud data warehouse solution, for their unique needs, and scale up and down easily, truly leveraging the elasticity of cloud computing.

-For Azure SQL DW Compute Optimized Gen2 tier, each compute node runs on NVMe based node with configuration close to Azure E64_v3 series VM instances.
+For Azure SQL DW Compute Optimized Gen2 tier, each compute node runs on NVMe based node.
 Each SQL DW compute node maintains a cache of recently accessed SQL Server columnar storage segments, optimized for local access and available via network to other Azure SQL DW nodes as needed.
 Because the SQL DW cache tracks columnar segments, only frequently accessed tables, rowgroups and columns end up being cached at the correct granularity.

 SQL DW columnar cache is a built-in feature for Azure SQL DW Compute Optimized Gen2 tier, no additional set up or configuration is required.
 For example, we have optimized the cache to work well with occasional large queries which may access more data than local NVMe storage capacity available to Azure SQL DW instance.
 The columnar storage cache is also resilient to failures, so a failure of SQL DW node will not result in loss of performance for the cached data, and additional copies of cached data get created as needed.